ringcentral-tutorials/ringcentral-ai-bot/README.md

 ## update without build, fast update, no rebuild
 npm run u
 ```

 - Create api gateway for your lamda function, shape as `https://xxxx.execute-api.us-east-1.amazonaws.com/default/poc-your-bot-name-dev-bot/{action+}`
 - Make sure your lamda function role has permission to read/write dynamodb(Set this from aws IAM roles, could simply attach `AmazonDynamoDBFullAccess` policy to lamda function's role)
 - Make sure your lamda function's timeout more than 5 minutes
 - Do not forget to set your ringcentral app's redirect URL to lamda's api gateway url, `https://xxxx.execute-api.us-east-1.amazonaws.com/default/poc-your-bot-name-dev-bot/bot-oauth` for bot app, `https://xxxx.execute-api.us-east-1.amazonaws.com/default/poc-your-bot-name-dev-bot/user-oauth` for user app.

-## Edit tutorial
+## Editing This Tutorial

-This repo also serves as a tutorial in https://ringcentral-tutorials.github.io/ringcentral-ai-bot.
+This repo also serves as a tutorial that can be viewed online at https://ringcentral-tutorials.github.io/ringcentral-ai-bot.
+If you would like to contribute to the documentation effort, clone this repository and run the documentation server locally via the following commands:

 ```
 # install deps
 yarn